KaitoTabor/personal-website/README.md

 A modern, responsive portfolio website showcasing my work as a Machine Learning Engineer and Software Developer.
 Built with React, TypeScript, and featuring dynamic animations.

 **Live Site:** [ktabor.dev](https://ktabor.dev)
+Currently working on an issue that prevents the wifi from being open on eduroam campus wifi and certain wifi typesd

 ## Tech Stack